What an interesting time it’s been recently for the tubeless insulin pump OmniPod and its parent company Insulet.

 Now, Insulet’s prepping for the launch of its next-generation product, that will bring the OmniPod into the mobile, data-sharing age.
 Here’s a look at those developments announced recently, and also a report on the cloud of safety concerns.

-During the company's inuagral Investor Day on Nov.
-16, they revealed some detail about their upcoming "DASH" platform (short for mobile dashboard, at your fingertips).
+During the company’s inaugural Investor Day on Nov.
+16, they revealed some detail about their upcoming “DASH” platform (short for mobile dashboard, at your fingertips).

 With this new BT-enabled Pod and PDM, the system will be able to talk with a smartphone app to see features like Insulin on Board (IOB), dosing records, BGs, and CGM data right on the new PDM and smartphone screen.

 The new PDM sports an improved food database for logging carbs, and you can manually enter BG and other data using a nifty touchscreen wheel.
-The new touchscreen will be an Android platform, that's locked down so other cellular data won't interfere.
+The new touchscreen will be what Insulet describes as a locked down Android device, one that doesn’t allow for other apps or cellular phone use to interfere.

 “We anticipate the use of CGM/Flash technologies to increase as the ‘adjunctive dosing’ claim becomes a reality for these technologies.
 Given that, we are working/plan to work closely with Dexcom and Abbott Libre on integrating those readings via mobile app integration or on the PDM, depending on where our Podders want it, and the technical and regulatory requirements,” says Insulet VP of Marketing Chris Gilbert.